-If registration is available, follow the steps below that apply to you:
+Miami 2020 Conference registration is open.
+Please follow the steps below that apply to you:

 1. Join or pay your 2020 dues (if you haven't already - does not apply to speakers or regional media covering the conference.).
 Click on the Join/Renew Tab or Join NAREE – CLICK HERE

-2. After your 2019 dues are paid, Download and fill out the Austin 2019 Conference Registration Form.
+2. After your 2020 dues are paid, Download the 2020 Miami Conference Registration Form – CLICK HERE.
 Please read NAREE's Policy on the Conference Code of Conduct immediately following these steps.
 (Applies to all. – Speakers must fill out the registration form, but do not have pay registration fees if they are not attending the full conference.)

 You must reserve your hotel room at the Kimpton Epic -- using the link above on a personal computer -- by Friday May 29 to get the $169 Industry Associate rate.
 Those who register for the NAREE Conference after June 1 may not have their names published in the Miami Conference Program book in the Conference Pre-registrant section.
 Some after conference hour events may fill up fast, first come first served.

 Remember on-site NAREE conference registration is only available on a space available basis.
 Call or text: 561-391-1983 before you make plans to make sure registration is still available.

 Questions/problems with registration or membership — contact the NAREE office.
 Email: firstname.lastname@example.org or text/voicemail: 561-391-1983.
 Note the Agenda with meeting room numbers will be listed below starting in late May, 2020.